openvinotoolkit/open_model_zoo/demos/security_barrier_camera_demo/README.md

     -fps                       Optional.
 Set the playback speed not faster than the specified FPS.
 0 removes the upper bound.
     -n_wt                      Optional.
 Set the number of threads including the main thread a Worker class will use.
     -display_resolution        Optional.
 Specify the maximum output window resolution.
     -tag                       Optional.
-For HDDL plugin only.
+Required for HDDL plugin only.
+If not set, the performance on Intel(R) Movidius(TM) X VPUs will not be optimal.
 Running each network on a set of Intel(R) Movidius(TM) X VPUs with a specific tag.
 You must specify the number of VPUs for each network in the hddl_service.config file.
 Refer to the corresponding README file for more information.

 ```